 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

-Since 2014, INL has increased programming to assist the Egyptian government in developing its criminal justice sector response to sexual and gender-based violence (SGBV).
-This programming provides technical assistance and supports the coordination between multi-disciplinary actors involved in responding to these issues.
-As of August 2016, INL in partnership with the International Association of Chiefs of Police (IACP) had provided five U.S. study tours for approximately 50 Egyptian justice sector officials focused on responding to sexual and gender-based violence.
-INL also partnered with the American Bar Association (ABA) to provide professional training for public prosecutors related investigating and prosecuting cases of SGBV.
-Approximately 300 prosecutors have received training to date.
+- Since 2014, INL completed programming that assisted the Egyptian government in developing criminal justice sector response to sexual and gender-based violence (SGBV).
+The programming provided technical assistance and supported multi-disciplinary actors involved in responding to these issues.
+INL, in partnership with the International Association of Chiefs of Police (IACP), conducted five U.S. study tours for approximately 50 Egyptian justice sector officials focused on responding to sexual and gender-based violence.
+INL also partnered with the American Bar Association (ABA) to provide professional training for public prosecutors investigating and prosecuting cases of SGBV.

-Currently, INL supports the Public Prosecutor’s Office in developing its training academy, Criminal Research and Training Institute (CRTI), to provide public prosecutors with modern training on core investigative and prosecutorial functions.
-The purpose of this project is to build the institutional capacity of the CRTI to promote appropriate investigative and prosecutorial standards of practice through improved organizational management, curriculum and faculty development, and the delivery of training opportunities for Egyptian prosecutors.
+- INL recently supported the Public Prosecutor’s Office in developing its training academy, Criminal Research and Training Institute (CRTI), to provide public prosecutors with modern training on core investigative and prosecutorial functions.
+The project built institutional capacity of the CRTI to promote appropriate investigative and prosecutorial standards of practice through improved organizational management, curriculum and faculty development, and the delivery of training opportunities for Egyptian prosecutors.